Horticultural assistants undertake a range of tasks involving the cultivation, growing, harvesting and maintenance of trees, plants and gardens.

 - load, unload and move gardening supplies and equipment

-- assist in planting and transplanting seeds, bulbs, flowers, shrubs, trees and lawns
+- assist with planting and transplanting seeds, bulbs, flowers, shrubs, trees and lawns

 - clean gardens and remove rubbish